 Though most Protestants know of Martin Luther’s ninety-five theses, few have ever read them.
 Here’s why:

 First written in Latin and then translated into German, neither of these versions of Luther’s ninety-five theses helps us as English-speaking readers.
 Several English translations exist, but their formal language, complex sentence structure, and unfamiliar terms make them hard to understand.

 The fact that Martin wrote his original document five hundred years ago in another culture further complicates our ability to understand them today.

 So difficult to comprehend, few people invest the time to wade through Martin’s ninety-five points of contention.
 And most who try give up after the first few.

-In considering Luther’s ninety-five points of debate, it’s important to remember that they don’t stand alone, with many building upon prior items.
+In considering Luther’s ninety-five points of debate, it’s important to remember that they don’t stand alone.
+Many build upon prior items.

 When Luther’s followers distributed printed copies of his ninety-five theses, they essentially went viral and sparked a religious rebellion.
 Many mark this as the birth of the Protestant Reformation.On October 31, 1517, Martin Luther stepped forward to post his ninety-five theses.
 Click To Tweet

 However, aside from Martin Luther, many notable theologians and ministers breathed life into this movement, too.
 They helped advance the cause, of which Luther played a part.

 These include John Calvin and Huldrych Zwingli, along with William Tyndale, Jan Hus, Peter Waldo, John Wycliffe, John Knox, and George Wishart, among others.
 Some were peers, some preceded Luther, and others followed him, yet their common goal was reform.